Mini-Grants for Undergraduate Research & Creative Activities

 - Proposal Narrative (2-3 pages) that outlines the research project and includes the following five elements:

-- Citations/references to support your research.
+- Citations/References to support your research.
 2-3 citations minimum.

 - Graphs & Images: Although these can be useful in explaining your research, be cautious in regards to the space they use.